mducharm/MarkovMelodyCreator/README.md

 ## How it works

 1. Choose a Key and Scale.
-2. Select each note of the scale, and use the sliders on the right to tweak the probability of that note following the selected note.
+2. Select each note of the scale, and use the sliders on the right to tweak the probability of that note coming after the selected note.
 3. Specify how long the melody should be.
 4. Generate it!